-Pamela Geller spent most of the 1980s working at The New York Daily News in financial analysis, advertising and marketing.
-Later, she became associate publisher of The New York Observer and stayed in that position until 1994.
+Pamela Geller spent most of the 1980s working at the New York Daily News in financial analysis, advertising and marketing.
+Later, she became associate publisher of The New York Observer and remained in that position until 1994.
 According to one online resume, she also served as senior vice president for strategic planning and performance evaluation at Brandeis University.

-Married in 1990 to Michael Oshry, Geller spent the 1990s and most of the 2000s as a well-to-do Long Island housewife.
+Married in 1990 to Michael Oshry, Geller spent the remainder of the 1990s and most of the 2000s as a well-to-do Long Island housewife.
 After divorcing in 2007, she mostly busied herself rearing her four children, writing blogs and posting slam poetry-style videos trashing all things liberal on her YouTube channel.

-The investigation into the murder uncovered an alleged fraud ring.
-According to the New York Daily News, employees enabled "underground characters," including "known" drug dealers, to buy luxury cars using fake identities.
-Eleven people who worked for the dealership, including Tsiropoulous, were arrested, but Geller escaped the scandal unscathed.
-According to The New York Times, she received a $4 million divorce settlement, a portion of $1.8 million from the sale of the Long Island home and then a $5 million life insurance payment when Oshry died a few months after remarrying in 2008.
-The criminal case has not moved forward since the 2008 arrests.
+In 2007, Geller and Oshry divorced.
+According to The New York Times, she received a nearly $4 million divorce settlement, a portion of $1.8 million from the sale of the Long Island home and then a $5 million life insurance payment when Oshry died a few months after remarrying in 2008.

 In October 2010, Geller told The New York Times she was profoundly affected by the 9/11 attacks.
-After contributing essays to various websites that examined Muslim militancy, she launched her own website.
-She named her website "Atlas Shrugs" in honor of right-wing hero and self-described objectivist author Ayn Rand, a Geller idol whose 1957 novel Atlas Shrugged celebrates pure capitalism unrestrained by government regulation or social welfare measures.
-The unvarnished anti-Muslim stridency of Atlas Shrugs won followers; Geller republished the 2005 cartoons of Muhammad from the Danish newspaper Jyllands-Posten, for example, when most other media demurred.
+After contributing essays to various websites that examined Muslim militancy, she launched her own website, "Atlas Shrugs, in honor of right-wing hero and self-described objectivist author Ayn Rand whose 1957 novel Atlas Shrugged celebrates pure capitalism unrestrained by government regulation or social welfare measures.
+The unvarnished, anti-Muslim stridency of Atlas Shrugs won followers; Geller republished the 2006 cartoons of Muhammad from the Danish newspaper Jyllands-Posten, for example, when most other media demurred.

-Geller began her evolution from blogger to public activist in 2007 when she joined Stop the Madrassa, a project of a group of intense anti-Muslim activists determined to block the opening of a secular public Arabic-English school, the Khalil Gibran International Academy, in Brooklyn, N.Y.
-The campaign was intended as an early stand in a planned nationwide movement to counteract the efforts of American Muslims to meld into American society, according to one of its leaders, prolific anti-radical Muslim polemicist Daniel Pipes.
-Though the school ultimately opened anyway, Stop the Madrassa's efforts to cast the school's widely admired founding principal, Dhabah "Debbie" Almontaser, as a radical extremist succeeded in pressuring her to resign.
+Geller began her evolution from blogger to public activist in 2007 when she joined Stop the Madrassa, a group of intense anti-Muslim activists determined to block the opening of a secular, public Arabic-English school, the Khalil Gibran International Academy, in Brooklyn, New York.
+Though the Academy ultimately opened, Stop the Madrassa's efforts to cast the school's widely admired founding principal, Dhabah "Debbie" Almontaser, as an extremist succeeded in pressuring her to resign.

 A proposal by a New York City imam and his financier partner to renovate an abandoned building in lower Manhattan into a 13-story mosque and community center would prove to be Geller's ticket to anti-Muslim superstardom.
 Geller first blogged about the project, originally known as Cordoba House but later called the Park51 project, in December 2009.
-Four months later, she and longtime radical Muslim alarmist Robert Spencer joined forces, taking over the organization Stop Islamization of America (SIOA), then an unexciting adjunct of a Denmark-based group called Stop Islamization of Europe.
+Four months later, she and longtime anti-Muslim extremist Robert Spencer joined forces, taking over the organization Stop Islamization of America (SIOA), then an unexciting adjunct of a Denmark-based group called Stop Islamization of Europe (SIOE), founded by Anders Gravers.
 One of SIOA's first projects was to purchase controversial bus ads in New York and Miami inviting Muslims to reject Islam.

-In June 2010, just two months after taking over SIOA, Geller and Spencer staged a rally in Lower Manhattan to oppose the Park51 project.
-It drew thousands of demonstrators, and plenty of media coverage.
-As had been done with Almontaser, Geller and Spencer led an effort to depict the project's planners as radical extremists.
-They insinuated — with little to go on – that the project's financing might be tied to terrorists.
+In June 2010, just two months after taking over SIOA, Geller and Spencer staged a rally in Lower Manhattan to oppose the Park51 project which drew thousands of demonstrators and plenty of media coverage.
+As they did with Almontaser, Geller and Spencer led an effort to depict the project's planners as extremists.
+They insinuated — with little evidence — that the project's financing might be tied to terrorists.
 They absurdly described the project as an Islamic "victory mosque" to celebrate the 9/11 attacks, modeled after Jerusalem's Dome of the Rock, though no Muslim had ever suggested such a thing.
-Geller and Spencer were able to build SIOA into a propaganda powerhouse that the Southern Poverty Law Center listed as an anti-Muslim hate group in 2010.
+Geller and Spencer were able to build SIOA into a propaganda powerhouse that SPLC listed as an anti-Muslim hate group in 2010.

-By mid-2010, the telegenic Geller had become a virtual fixture on Fox News, invited to comment not only on the supposed threat posed by Muslims and Shariah law in America but even on popular unrest in Arabic countries in the Middle East and North Africa.
+By mid-2010, the telegenic Geller was a virtual fixture on Fox News, invited to comment not only on the supposed threat posed by Muslims and Shariah law in America but also on popular unrest in Arabic countries in the Middle East and North Africa.

-Through her website, Geller has promulgated some of the most bizarre conspiracy theories found on the extreme right, including claims that President Obama is the love child of Malcolm X, that Obama was once involved with a "crack whore," that his birth certificate is a forgery, that his late mother posed nude for pornographic photos, and that he was a Muslim in his youth who never renounced Islam.
+Through her website, Geller has promulgated some of the most bizarre conspiracy theories found on the extreme right, including claims that President Obama is the love child of Malcolm X; that Obama was once involved with a "crack w----"; that his birth certificate is a forgery; that his late mother posed nude for pornographic photos; and that he was a Muslim in his youth who never renounced Islam.
 She has described Obama as beholden to his "Islamic overlords" and said that he wants jihad to be victorious in America.
 In April 2011, Geller accused Obama of withholding evidence in the then-upcoming trial of accused Fort Hood mass murderer Major Nidal Malik Hasan.

-Geller uses her website to publish her most revolting insults of Muslims: She posted (and later removed) a video implying that Muslims practiced bestiality with goats and a cartoon depicting the Muslim prophet Mohammad with a pig's face (observant Muslims do not eat pork).
+Geller uses her website to insult Muslims in a revolting fashion: she posted (and later removed) a video implying that Muslims practiced bestiality with goats, and a cartoon depicting the Muslim prophet Mohammad with a pig's face (observant Muslims do not eat pork).
 Geller also has denied the genocide of Bosnian Muslims by Serbian forces in Srebrenica — calling it the "Srebrenica Genocide Myth," even though the Serbian government itself issued a state apology for the massacre.
 She wrote, "Westerners are admitting to their role in something that didn't happen, and digging their own graves."

-Geller will ally with virtually any individual or movement that expresses stridently anti-Muslim sentiments, no matter how otherwise repugnant.
-As a result, she has frequently rubbed shoulders with elements of white radicalism.
+Geller allies herself to virtually any individual or movement that expresses stridently anti-Muslim sentiments, no matter how repugnant.
+As a result, she has frequently rubbed shoulders with elements of white nationalism.
 In 2009, Geller was invited to address the German far-right organization Pro Köln [Cologne], described as a successor group to the neo-fascist German League for People and Homeland.
 Pro Köln at the time was under investigation by the German authorities because of its defamation of foreigners and suspected violations of "human dignity."
-As of early 2011, Pro Köln was officially deemed a right-wing extremist group by the German authorities.
+As of early 2011, Pro Köln was officially deemed a right-wing extremist group by German authorities.

-Geller is an enthusiastic fan of Dutch anti-Muslim extremist Geert Wilders.
-He was charged in 2009 with hate-incitement in the Netherlands, but not convicted.
-She invited Wilders to speak at the June 2010 "Ground Zero Mosque" rally.
+Geller is an enthusiastic fan of Dutch anti-Muslim extremist Geert Wilders, a man who in 2016 was found guilty of “inciting discrimination against Dutch Moroccans.”
+Her organization at the time, Stop Islamization of America, invited Wilders to speak at the June 2010 "Ground Zero Mosque" rally.
 In June 2010, Geller spoke at an event in Paris put on by the Bloc Identitaire, which opposes race-mixing and "Islamic imperialism."

 Yet Geller described the EDL in May 2010 as "courageous English patriots" when the group mobilized popular anger to oppose the construction of a mosque in the town of Dudley, near Birmingham, England.
 "There is nothing racist, fascist, or bigoted about the EDL," she wrote.
 In February 2010, she wrote in her blog, "I share the E.D.L.'s goals.
 We need to encourage rational, reasonable groups that oppose the Islamisation of the West."